--What will they do to protect themselves once they become sexually active? -How will they broaden sthe knowledge of HIV/AIDS in their community?
+-What will they do to protect themselves once they become sexually active? -How will they broaden the knowledge of HIV/AIDS in their community? -What actions will they take to protect their partners?

 Ask the group what they've heard about prevention of sexual transmission of HIV and other sexually transmitted diseases.
 The participants should identify such activities as: